Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ![Master Metrics]({{ '/img/screenshot_generalMetrics.png' | relativize_url }})

 Workers and clients send metrics data to the Alluxio master through heartbeats.
-The interval is defined by property `alluxio.user.metrics.heartbeat.interval` and `alluxio.master.worker.heartbeat.interval` respectively.
+The interval is defined by property `alluxio.master.worker.heartbeat.interval` and `alluxio.user.metrics.heartbeat.interval`  respectively.

-Each client will be assigned with an application id.
+Each client will be assigned an application id.
 All the metrics sent by this client contain the client application id information.
-By default this will be in the form of 'app-[random number]'.
+By default, this will be in the form of 'app-[random number]'.
 This value can be configured through the property `alluxio.user.app.id`, so multiple clients can be combined into a logical application.